ng-alain/delon/docs/server.en-US.md

 Scaffolding uses the `SimpleInterceptor` interceptor of `@delon/auth` by default, which causes an error to be returned directly if a token cannot be obtained during the request.

-[User Authentication] (/docs/auth) This process is a must for the middle office.
+[User Authentication](/docs/auth) This process is a must for the middle office.